centrifuge/apps/centrifuge-js/README.md

 #### `nftId: string`

-The value returned from the `commitDocumentAndMintNft`
+The id of the previously minted NFT.

 ## Local development